raycast/extensions/extensions/obsidian-smart-capture/README.md

 ### Context Awareness

-Obsidian Smart Capture currently captures link of the active browser tab (Safari and Chrome) and highlighted text if any.
+Obsidian Smart Capture currently captures link of the active browser tab (Safari, Chrome, Arc, Brave, Firefox, Edge & Opera) and highlighted text if any.

 Try selecting some text on Chrome and Safari and press `⌘ L` (or your custom hotkey) to open Obsidian Smart Capture.
 Press `⌘ ⏎` to capture it